petebrowne/rack-pack/README.md

     use Rack::Pack, :public_dir => 'html', 'js/main.js' => %w(js/plugins.js js/main.js)
     # Creates a 'html/js/main.js' file

 You can also pass a glob string for the source files.
 This string will be used to search for new files on each request.
-The downside is the source files will be concatenated in the order they are found.
+The downside is the source files will be concatenated in the order they're found.

     use Rack::Pack, 'assets/scripts.js' => 'app/js/**/*.js'